Second story in a series.

 Officials who run three DCF-funded group homes for foster children in the New London area said they’ve experienced their girls being approached in all kinds of public places.
 Predators troll train stations and bus stops for runaways.
 They hunt for victims at movie theaters, libraries and malls.
 DCF officials say this is going on statewide.

-In another case in Groton, foster girls were holding a bake sale at a Stop & Shop plaza to raise money for earthquake victims in Haiti in the spring of 2010, said Lisa Pereira, program director for a group home in Mystic.
+In another case in Groton, foster girls were holding a bake sale at a Stop & Shop plaza to raise money for earthquake victims in Haiti in the spring of 2010, said Lisa Pereira, program director for a group home in Groton.

 The girls were singing to attract donations.
 When one stepped away to have a cigarette, a man and a young woman immediately approached her.
 He complimented the girl’s singing voice, asked if she was interested in music and offered her a recording contract.
 The girl exchanged phone numbers with the couple and arranged a meeting, Pereira said.